-- Do you really trust all your conclusions? - If not, why should anybody else? - Can you characterize to where you presume your conclusions generalize? - And why you think so? (plausibility, evidence)
+- Do you really trust all your conclusions? - If not, why should anybody else? - Can you characterize to where you presume your conclusions generalize?
+(Or where they do not?) - And why you think so? (plausibility, evidence)

 A good writeup (article, technical report) or interactive presentation of an empirical study